watson/git-state/README.md

 - `bin/branch` - exit code will be 0 if result is `master`, otherwise 1
 - `bin/dirty` - exit code will be 0 if result is `0`, otherwise 1
 - `bin/untracked` - exit code will be 0 if result is `0`, otherwise 1
+- `bin/commit` - exit code will be 0 if a commit can be found, otherwise 1
 - `bin/issues` - will combine all of the above into one script which will exit with exit code 0 if all pass or 1 if one of them fail